zmahfuz0613/js-objects-lesson/readme.md

 classroom.classInfo()
 classroom.missOutdoors()
-// => This is Apollo and on NYC campus
+// => This is SEI and on NYC campus
 // => Missing NYC outdoors.

 ```